 The capture of a neutral slanted edge in the raw data with good technique can provide an Edge Spread Function (ESF), the differential of which is its Line Spread Function (LSF), the normalized modulus of the Fourier transform of which is a good approximation to the Modulation Transfer Function (MTF) of the imaging system.

-For example, because of super-resolution if the angle and edge length are appropriately chosen pixel spacing is not critical in order to obtain a good edge outline.
+For example, because of super-resolution pixel spacing is not critical in order to obtain a good edge outline, assuming edge length and angle are appropriately chosen.
 Within limits, an accurate edge spread function could just as easily be obtained if only every other raw pixel were present in the mosaic, as is the case of the separate color planes shown in Figure 2 below.

-Nor is noise a major issue in typical testing conditions, because with tens or hundreds of pixels or so being projected every small interval onto the edge normal, the edge’s underlying intensity can be accurately estimated by regression to the mean, eliminating much of the noise in the ESF.
+Nor is noise a major issue in typical testing conditions, because with tens or hundreds of pixels being projected every small interval onto the edge normal, the edge’s underlying intensity can be accurately estimated by regression, eliminating much of the noise in the ESF.

 And recall that what matters is the relative intensity of the edge because MTF does not care about absolute intensity, since the curves are normalized to 1 at the origin.
 So white balancing the raw data does not affect the resulting MTFs.